A Conflict of Interest is a

 When dealing with suppliers, applicants for employment, or other potential stakeholders, you should prior to entering into a business or employment relationship with them, seek that they formally declare any conflicts of interest which may impact their association with Queensland Rail.

 Relevant business areas are to develop processes to request this information and capture it.
-If the information relates to a Material Interest or Major contract or dealing then this and any actions taken is to be reported to the Ethics and Integrity Unit for capturing in the organisation’s register.
+If the information relates to a Material Interest or Major Contracts or Dealings, it is required to be reported to the Probity team.
+Probity Standard MD-19-143 and Probity Procedure MD-19-134 provide further detail on conflicts of interest in procurement.